pwr-Solaar/Solaar/docs/index.md

   will likely result in unexpected device behavior.

 - The Linux HID++ driver modifies the Scroll Wheel Resolution setting to implement smooth scrolling.
-If Solaar later changes this setting scrolling can be either very fast or very slow.
+If Solaar later changes this setting, scrolling can be either very fast or very slow.
 To fix this problem click on the icon at the right edge of the setting to set it to "Ignore this setting", which is the default for new devices.